KenKundert/quantiphy/doc/user.rst

     >>> print(d_sol)
     5 upc

-:class:`quantiphy.UnitConversion`: supports linear conversions (slope only), affine conversions (slope and intercept) and nonlinear conversions.
+:class:`quantiphy.UnitConversion` supports linear conversions (slope only), affine conversions (slope and intercept) and nonlinear conversions.

 Notice that the return value of *UnitConversion* was not used.
 It is enough to